anthonymakela/anthonymakela.github.io/_posts/2018-12-04-Traffic-Accident-Analysis.md

 ### Number of deaths hourly

 Most of the deaths occur between 12-18 and the highest amount at 16.
-This might be due to the fact that large number of people are leaving work around that time and the traffic periods are at their peak.
+This might be due to the fact that a large number of people are leaving work around that time and the traffic periods are at their peak.

 ``` r
 death_hour <- accidents_ %>%